 In addition, a decline in the condition of the global financial markets could adversely impact the market values or liquidity of our investments.
 Our investment portfolio includes corporate and government securities, money market funds and other types of debt and equity investments.
 Although we believe our portfolio continues to be comprised of sound investments due to the quality and (where applicable) credit ratings, a decline in the capital and financial markets would adversely impact the market value of our investments and their liquidity.
-If the market value of such investments or a loss on such sales, either of which could have an adverse effect on our financial condition and operating results.
+If the market value of such investments were to decline, or if we were to have to sell some of our investments under illiquid market conditions, we may be required to recognize an impairment charge on such investments or a loss on such sales, either of which could have an adverse effect on our financial condition and operating results.